Student Expectations

 - The student demonstrates evidence of significant impairment such that they are unable to participate safely and successfully in the college's academic and/or residential life and cannot independently determine that a voluntary leave is needed.

-In the circumstance described above, the Dean of Students (DOS) or the Dean’s designee, in consultation with the appropriate medical, psychological, and academic resources, may administratively withdraw a student from their classes, remove the student from the residence halls, and/or place conditions on the student’s continued enrollment.
+In the circumstance described above, the Associate Vice President for Student Life & Dean of Students (AVP/DOS) or the Dean’s designee, in consultation with the appropriate medical, psychological, and academic resources, may administratively withdraw a student from their classes, remove the student from the residence halls, and/or place conditions on the student’s continued enrollment.
 The decision must be based on assessing 1) the probability, nature, duration, and severity of the disruption, risk, and/or impairment and 2) whether reasonable accommodations can mitigate the risk, allowing the student to remain enrolled.
-Under certain circumstances, either before or after deciding to withdraw the student administratively, DOS or the Dean’s designee may mandate that the student undergo a psychological or medical assessment to evaluate the student’s ability to participate successfully in the college community.
+Under certain circumstances, either before or after deciding to withdraw the student administratively, AVP/DOS or the Dean’s designee may mandate that the student undergo a psychological or medical assessment to evaluate the student’s ability to participate successfully in the college community.

-The DOS’s determination regarding CIAW and the reasons supporting the decision are shared in written form with the student.
-The written determination includes the length of separation from the college and describes the conditions the student may seek to return.
+The AVP/DOS’s determination regarding CIAW and the reasons supporting the decision are shared in written form with the student.
+The written determination includes the length of separation from the college and describes the conditions under which the student may seek to return.

 Campus Modes of Communication

-The two official means of communication at Rhodes are campus mail and Rhodes email.
+There are two official means of communication at Rhodes: campus mail and Rhodes email.
 All students, staff, and faculty have a personal Rhodes e-mail address, and students are expected to check this account regularly during the semester, breaks, and recesses.

 Official notices to individuals and the campus community are sent via e-mail; such correspondence is considered official.
 In addition to email, some official notices, communication, and information are sent via campus mail.
 For this reason, all students must maintain a P.O.
 Box in the mailroom in Burrow Hall.